 Please note that Capco is currently only recruiting for permanent roles.

-Dr. Kostas Andriosopoulos, Director of ESCP Europe's Research Centre for Energy Management, has been invited to participate at the London Training Seminar "The Geopolitics of Oil & Gas Industry: Oil Prices and Gas Infrastructure" at the Rag Army Navy Club.
+Dr. Kostas Andriosopoulos, Director of ESCP Europe's Energy Management Centre, has been invited to participate at the London Training Seminar "The Geopolitics of Oil & Gas Industry: Oil Prices and Gas Infrastructure" at the Rag Army Navy Club.
 The event is organised by Energy Stream CMG GmbH.

 ESCP Europe Business School is proud to announce that it is this year's winner of the Franco-British Intercultural Trophy, awarded at PwC's headquarters in London on Thursday 5th February 2015.